xiphonics/picoTracker/usermanual/Readme.md

 mkdir usermanual/bin; curl -L "https://github.com/maks/picosite/releases/download/0.2.0/picosite-linux" -o "usermanual/bin/picosite"; chmod +x usermanual/bin/picosite
 ```

-When run in preview mode, `picosite` will serve the website on the url:  http://localhost:8080 and will watch the site directory and its subdirectories for file changes and rebuild the output when it detects modifications to the files.
+When run in preview mode, `picosite` will serve the website on a url of: [http://localhost:8080](http://localhost:8080) and will watch the site directory and its subdirectories for file changes and rebuild the output when it detects modifications to the files.

 ## Building Outputs